syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfRating/ToolTip.md

 # ToolTip

-Tooltip provides additional information about objects that are unfamiliar to users and are not directly displayed in UI.
-In the Xamarin.iOS SfRating control, tooltip shows the data of `Value`.
-It will be displayed when a rating item is selected and will be disappeared when the rating item is unselected.
+ToolTip provides additional information about objects that are unfamiliar to users and are not directly displayed in the UI.
+In the Xamarin.iOS SfRating control, the tooltip displays the current `Value` data.
+It appears when a rating item is selected and disappears when the rating item is unselected.

 ## Set Tooltip Placement

-Rating control provides ToolTip support with rating value using `TooltipPlacement` property.
+The Rating control provides ToolTip support with rating value using the `TooltipPlacement` property.

-N> By default, this property value is set to None.
+> **Note:** By default, this property value is set to `None`.

 ### TopLeft

-The ToolTip will display on top of the SfRating control.
+The ToolTip will be displayed at the top-left of the SfRating control.

 {% tabs %}